AbbyB97/Android-Food-Ordering-System/README.md

 The prerequisites of this project are:
 1) LAN Wifi (can also work without Internet)
-2) Java 1.7.0_02 (The newer version dont work properly so make sure you get this one :) )
+2) Java 1.7.0_02 (The newer version does'nt work properly so make sure you get this one :) )